Table of Contents

 Technobel is a skills centre offering training in information and communications technologies (ICT) professions.
 These courses are aimed at job-seekers, employees, personnel managers, teachers and students.

-Consult the course catalogue.
+Consult the course catalogue for enterprises.

 Address:Allée des Artisans 19